KeyboardKit/website/collections/_posts/2025/2025-09-22-keyboardkit-10-beta.md

 ## ⚡️ Autocomplete

-KeyboardKit 10 greatly improves the autocomplete service capabilities, and makes it a lot easier to integrate with remote services.
+KeyboardKit 10 improves the autocomplete engine and makes it easier to integrate with any remote services.
+The `.claude` & `.openAI` requests are now generic with specific next word prediction types.

-The `LocalAutocompleteService` is renamed to `StandardAutocompleteService`, and has new ways to use `RemotePredictionRequest`s to trigger remote predictions.
+The `LocalAutocompleteService` is renamed to `StandardAutocompleteService`, and has new ways to use the new `RemotePredictionRequest` type to trigger remote operations and predictions.

-The `RemotePredictionRequest` is a renamed version of the now removed `NextWordPredictionRequest`.
-It can be used for all prediction operations, not just next word predictions.

-The `.claude` and `.openAI` request builders are now generic, and can be used for any request, but have easy ways to use them for next word prediction.

-The `NextWordPredictionRequestType`'s new `standardRequest(for:)` builder use the new `.claude` and `openAI` next word prediction prompts to create next word prediction requests.
+Due to the many improvements in the standard service, `RemoteAutocompleteService` will be removed.

-Finally, the `.claude` remote prediction request builder uses `claude-sonnet-4-20250514` by default to let you keep using Claude after Sonnet 3.5 is discontinued.
+Finally, the `.claude` remote prediction request builder uses `claude-sonnet-4-20250514` as its default.

-Due to these many changes and improvements, the `RemoteAutocompleteService` is no longer needed and will be removed.

 ## 📋 Clipboard